-The department has apparently initiated half-hearted attempts to establish an in-station standby program.
+The Department has apparently initiated half-hearted attempts to establish an in-station standby program.
 It has lacked, among other things, assertive oversight, increased association with the reimbursement/stipend program, and follow-through.
 Volunteer standby programs have been an effective volunteer staffing strategy nationwide.

-Full-time Driver/Operator/EMT Firefighter Resources
+Full Time Driver/Operator/EMT Firefighter Resources

-The District should immediately pursue the hiring of a sufficient number of career, full-time driver/operator/emergency medical technician (EMT) firefighters to provide one driver/operator at each of the two KLVFRD stations on a 24 hour, seven days per week basis to supplement the volunteer response staff.
+The District should immediately pursue the hiring of a sufficient number of career, full-time driver/operator/EMT firefighters to provide one driver/operator at each of the two KLVFRD stations on a 24-hour, seven-days-per-week basis to supplement the volunteer response staff.
 This would include funding for their associated equipment and employment expenses.

-Typically, to provide for one individual on duty on a 24 hour basis, seven days per week, 4.2 driver/operator/EMT firefighter individuals must be hired.
-This allows for training, personal/sick leave, and other absences while maintaining minimum staffing with limited overtime.
-Another approach includes hiring a minimum staff of six (three at each station) to staff on a 24 hour basis and pay overtime for their absences.
+Typically, to provide for one individual on duty on a 24-hour basis, seven days per week, 4.2 driver/operator/EMT firefighter individuals must be hired.
+This allows for training, personal/sick leave and other absences while maintaining minimum staffing with limited overtime.
+Another approach includes hiring a minimum staff of six (three at each station) to staff on a 24-hour basis and pay overtime for their absences.

-Using the 4.2-formula, 8.4 or 9 individuals would be required.
-Using the overtime-formula, six individuals would be required.
+Using the "4.2" formula, 8.4 or 9 individuals would be required.
+Using the "overtime" formula, 6 individuals would be required.
 KLVFRD has recently hired two firefighters.
-Incorporating these incumbents, seven additional individuals would be hired for the 4.2-formula, or four additional individuals would be hired for the overtime-formula.
+Incorporating these incumbents, seven additional individuals would be hired for the "4.2" formula or four additional individuals would be hired for the "overtime" formula.

-However, in deference to the employment method currently in place, ESCi recommends that the driver/operator/EMT firefighters be employees of the District, since KLVFRD is a contractor and funding is enabled through the District.
+However, in deference to the employment method currently in place, we recommend that the driver/operator/EMT firefighters be employees of the District, since KLVFRD is a contractor and funding is enabled through the District.
 The current KLVFRD career firefighters could transfer to the District as their employer.